Celebrating over 10 years on the Far North Coast, NSW

 Oncology North Coast would like to welcome our new Advanced Trainee in Medical Oncology.

-Dr Flower will be consulting in our rooms in conjunction with all of our oncologists.
+Dr Ting will be consulting in our rooms in conjunction with all of our oncologists.
 He will also be assisting with the management of inpatients in Lismore Base Hospital, and with the management of outpatient chemotherapy treatments in all of our local chemotherapy centres.

 Medical Students from University of Western Sydney

 The oncologists are committed to providing medical student training and they have been educating medical students at their private practice for the last five years.
 Under the direct supervision of the oncologists, students participate in a range of learning experiences which are designed to enhance their clinical reasoning, diagnostic and case management skills.